-For Dominicans, the anchor in the chaos has always been our consecration to God lived through, community, prayer, and study—all for the sake of the preaching of the Gospel.
+Since the 13th Century the Dominican anchor in the chaos has been what Dominic called "The Holy Preaching"—our lives consecrated to God and practiced through community, prayer, and study—all for the sake of the preaching of the Gospel.

 Characteristic of Springfield Dominican life in the 21st Century is our commitment to communal living, sung common prayer and liturgy, and our desire to stand with the poor, to accompany those on the margins, and to work toward systems that promote life.